Bariatric Surgery ProceduresDrs. Bilof and Dr.Yurcisin Are Focused on Healthy Weight Loss

 - Degenerative Joint Disease

-The criteria for Bariatric Surgery are fairly straightforward.
-The same criteria apply whether you are considering Gastric Bypass, and Gastric Sleeve.
-If your Body Mass Index (or BMI – a height to weight ratio) is greater than or equal to 40, then you are a candidate for weight loss surgery.
-If your BMI is between 35 and 39.9 you may be a candidate for surgery if you have serious medical problems related to obesity such as Type II Diabetes, Hypertension (high blood pressure), or Sleep Apnea.
+The criteria for bariatric surgery procedures at our Millburn, Toms River, and Browns Mills locations are fairly straightforward.
+The same criteria apply whether you’re considering gastric bypass or a bariatric sleeve procedure.
+If your Body Mass Index (or BMI – a height-to-weight ratio) is greater than or equal to 40, then you are a candidate for weight loss surgery.
+If your BMI is between 35 and 39.9, you may be a candidate for surgery if you have serious medical problems related to obesity, such as type 2 diabetes, hypertension, or sleep apnea.
+There is no “one size fits all” bariatric surgery procedure.
+We offer several procedures at Garden State Bariatrics & Wellness Center, including: